-Your eyes upon this Emblem turn:

-Two dogs in combat fierce you fee,

-For Dogs, like Men, will difagree.

-The cause of quarrel was a bone,

-With dogs a very frequent one;
+LL ye who would a Moral learn, Your eyes upon this Emblem turn: Two dogs in combat fierce you fee, For Dogs, like Men, will difagree.
+The caufe of quarrel was a bone, With dogs a very frequent one; But while the two in deadly fight, Half blind with rage, bark, tear and bite,

-WHEN FORTUNE SMILES TAKE THE ADVANTAGE.
+WHEN FORTUNE SMILES, TAKE THE ADVANTAGE.